The International National Trusts Organisation (INTO)

 We mourn the loss of our dear friend and colleague Geoffrey Read, a passionate and committed supporter of INTO since its beginning.
 And our thoughts are with his friends and family at this time – as well as many colleagues and organisations across the INTO movement who knew him well and benefited from his wise advice and generosity.

-Geoff had been involved with SK Misra and INTACH (Indian National Trust for Art and Cultural Heritage) before the Delhi Conference in 2007 which saw the launch of INTO.
+Geoff had been involved with both Catrini Kubontubuh at BPPI, the Indonesian Heritage Trust, and SK Misra at INTACH (Indian National Trust for Art and Cultural Heritage) before the Delhi Conference in 2007 which saw the launch of INTO.
 He was one of the invited speakers at that pivotal event and it was only natural that INTO would go on to invite him to become a voluntary director.
-This was a role he shared with Oliver Maurice initially and then Bill Turner, amongst others.
+This was a role he shared with Oliver Maurice initially and then also Bill Turner, amongst others.

 I also joined the INTO team in early 2008 to coordinate the network two days a week.
 I vividly remember Oliver and Geoffrey coming to our place in France early that year for the first Secretariat face-to-face meeting.
 We spent one long afternoon up the mountain (and very nearly missed the last lift back down, which could have been tricky otherwise with no skis and barely any working knees between us!).